SnakeFist007/jinora-nextcord/README.md

 # <img src="database/bot-logo.png" width=24px height=24px> Features
 - Question of the Day
-- Random Wisdoms & Quotes
 - Weather & Astro Commands
-- Recurring Reminders
-- Joke & 8-Ball Commands
-- ...and more!

 ## Roadmap
 See the [open issues](https://github.com/SnakeFist007/jinora-nextcord/issues) for a list of planned features and known issues.

 <br>